mkijowski/7200-study-guide/README.md

 #### Interval partitioning
 Consider lectures in increasing order of start time: assigning lectures to any compatible classroom

 ```
 Sort intervals by starting time so that s1 <= s2 <= ... <= sn.
 d <- 0  (number of allocated classrooms)

 for j = 1 to n {
    if(lecture j is compatible with some classroom k)
-      schedule lecture j in the classroom  kbest with lowest finish time
+      schedule lecture j in the classroom  k.best with lowest finish time
    else
       allocate a new classroom d + 1
       schedule lecture j in classroom d + 1